Spring Break Shark Attack: Critical response

 The Washington Post offered that Spring Break Shark Attack was "a true dream title" for something viewers might expect to watch on late night Cinemax or on USA Network in prime time, or find in a list of direct-to-video losers.
 They also offered that even with the ridiculous title, the film's "scary parts really are scary, enough so that little kids should be sent to their rooms."
 Visual effects were approved, in that when a partly chewed victim washes up on the beach, it actually looked like a partially eaten shark victim, rather than something sanitized for television.
 They felt the film "works on its own frankly silly, fitfully gripping level" if one has "two hours to kill and a harmless lust for artificial blood."

 DVD Talk spoke toward the film being a drama about teens who look older than they're supposed to who have "to deal with their relationships and romantic encounters and all the melodrama that accompanies that type of material" and described it as "basically Beverly Hills 90210 with sharks."
 They felt the film had an issue with the sharks themselves being used at first so infrequently that the final 20 minutes of the film become makes "up for lost time by throwing in sharks by the hundreds."
 While the anticipated underwater photography is limited, there "are a couple of decent shark/kill scenes and a corpse or two that washes up on the beach, but nothing interesting enough to really stand out or make the film more any more enjoyable."
 The film's cinematography is decent and the film looks nice, and while no performance is particularly bad, no one stands out either.
-The film thus becomes the "very embodiment of mediocrity, resulting in boredom – the biggest sin a movie can commit."
+The film thus becomes the "very embodiment of mediocrity, resulting in boredom – the biggest flaw that can be committed."
 The film's very few appreciated moments do not act to save the film.

 Dread Central found the film to be "two hours of mildly laughable, suspense-free entertainment," where CBS's attempt to create a nature gone amok genre failed in its purpose.

 Marissa Piazzola of Huffington Post listed the film among the "Top 8 Teen Movies About Spring Break!"